-To start off, I'll examine the statistics for passing and 5 rates on the AP US History exam in 2015.
+To start off, I'll examine the statistics for pass and 5 rates on the AP US History exam in 2019.

-AP Environmental Science, for example, is a test with an even lower passing rate, but that class isn't considered particularly difficult.
+AP Environmental Science, for example, is a test with an even lower pass rate, but that class isn't considered particularly difficult.
 It's low because more people who have little to no experience with other high-level classes tend to take AP Environmental Science as a one-off AP for their transcripts.
-A high volume of under-prepared students skews the passing rate lower, so the low passing rate means less about the difficulty of the class in this case.
+A high volume of under-prepared students skews the pass rate lower, so the low pass rate means less about the difficulty of the class in this case.

-The 5 rate for AP US History in 2015 was 9.3 percent.
-Only seven other AP assessments had lower 5 rates than AP US History, as compared to the 27 with higher 5 rates.
-This would again suggest that the test is more difficult compared to other AP tests.
-However, five rates can also be skewed high or low depending on the popularity of the class and the types of students who take it.
+The 5 rate for AP US History in 2019 was 11.8%.
+Thirteen other AP exams had lower 5 rates than AP US History (while 24 had higher 5 rates).
+This would again suggest that the US History test is more difficult compared with other AP tests; however, 5 rates can also be skewed high or low depending on the popularity of the class and the types of students who take it.

-So far, based on testing statistics, we're leaning towards the conclusion that AP US History IS hard.
-Let's take a look at the other factors to see if they line up.
+So far, based on testing statistics, we're leaning toward the conclusion that AP US History is hard.
+Let's take a look at the other factors to see whether they line up or not.

-Besides being the best AP score, five is also the ideal number of fingers for a human.
+Besides being the best AP score, 5 is also the ideal number of fingers for a human.
 What a kooky koincidence!

 Is the APUSH Content Difficult?

-AP US History covers the past few hundred years of history in this country, so there's a lot to remember for the exam.
-However, memorization isn't the main challenge.
-Throughout the test, you're asked to analyze historical documents, demographic and other charts, and political illustrations from various periods in history.
+AP US History covers the past few hundred years of history in the United States, so there's a lot to remember for the exam; however, memorization isn't the main challenge.
+Throughout the test, you're asked to analyze historical documents, demographic charts, and political illustrations from various historical periods.
 You have to apply your background knowledge to these sources and draw conclusions by blending skills of factual recall and deeper analysis.

 I would argue the content is challenging because of the way you're asked to synthesize what you've learned and relate it to themes that span multiple periods in history.
 These types of assessments are usually reserved for college classes because of the high-level thinking skills required.
 You have to look beyond the facts to draw larger informed conclusions.